 About Me

-Finding a therapist can be hard - it requires your time, effort, and vulnerability.
+Finding a therapist can be difficult - it requires your time, effort, and vulnerability.
 My hope is that by sharing a bit about me, you might have a better sense of whether we’ll “click.”

 More about my education and experience: